kelu124/echomods/_posts/2018-04-08-Documentation-process.md

 **TODO** reclean full repo one gob2 and lit.tbo are tested

--   @todo before reclean full repo, create release "Full Dev Resources" and get corresponding version (v1.9 + hash)!
+-   @done before reclean full repo, create release "Full Dev Resources" and get corresponding version (v1.9 + hash)!
--   @todo : Add Full GitBook PDF to it before
+-   @cancelled : Add Full GitBook PDF to it before
--   @todo Sort the list of experiments, shortnames in SUMMARY
+-   @done Sort the list of experiments, shortnames in SUMMARY
 -   @todo Community: list the contributors in a page + add the experiment.
 Individual page to point to experiment.
 -   @todo Page on documentation